Larsterbraak/TimeGAN/README.md

 ## General info

-MSc Thesis [Interest rate risk simulation using TimeGAN after EONIA-€STER transition using a macro-finance temporal and latent representation based Generative Adversarial Network][Thesis_Lars_ter_Braak v1.0.pdf] for completion of the MSc Quantitative Finance.
+MSc Thesis [Interest rate risk simulation using TimeGAN after EONIA-€STER transition using a macro-finance temporal and latent representation based Generative Adversarial Network][Thesis_v1.0.pdf] for completion of the MSc Quantitative Finance.
 In this study, I try to simulate short rate paths for the EONIA and based on the Discriminator in the TimeGAN evaluate the ECB's mapping of EONIA to €STER.

 ## Results

-### T-VaR(99%) estimate for regular TimeGAN (left) and TimeGAN with PLS+FM (right) during the validation dataset
+###### T-VaR(99%) estimate for regular TimeGAN (left) and TimeGAN with PLS+FM (right) during the validation dataset

 ![](Figures/Normal_TimeGAN_T_VaR.gif) ![](Figures/PLS_FM_TimeGAN_T_VaR.gif)

-1-day, 10-day, and 20-day VaR(99%) estimates for TimeGAN with PLS+FM during validation and test dataset.
-The upper and lower exceedances and the diversity are based on the combination of the validation and test dataset.
+###### 1-day, 10-day, and 20-day VaR(99%) estimates for TimeGAN with PLS+FM during validation and test dataset.

 ![](Figures/1_day_VaR_PLS_FM.gif) ![](Figures/10_day_VaR_PLS_FM.gif) ![](Figures/20_day_VaR_PLS_FM.gif)